 Penalties for Violent Crimes in Florida

-In the state of Florida, if you are charged with a violent crime you could be facing severe penalties.
-Some of these penalties include lengthy jail sentences, hefty fines, probation and more.
-However, there are circumstances of you case that will determine the severity of the penalties you receive:
+In the state of Florida, if you are charged with a violent crime, you could be facing severe penalties.
+Some of these penalties include lengthy jail sentences, hefty fines, probation, and more.
+However, there are circumstances of your case that will determine the severity of the penalties you receive:

 - Whether the offense is considered a misdemeanor or felony